 Identity Protection Tips

-Gate City Bank is here to help you avoid fraud and identity theft scams.
-Following best practices for email, as well as online and offline identity protection will also assist in reducing your risk.
+Gate City Bank is committed to the protection of your personal information and wants to help you avoid fraud and identity theft scams.
+While we monitor your accounts around-the-clock for suspicious activity, there are steps you can take to prevent becoming a victim.
+Following best practices for email, as well as online and offline identity protection will assist in reducing your risk.

 - Email safety means following best practices when you send and receive email.